Open-JCOD/jcod-react-parser/README.md

     />,
     document.getElementById('App')
 )
 ```

 You can see an [integration sample on Code Sandbox](https://codesandbox.io/s/jcod-sample-with-react-kqj75?fontsize=14)

 ### Props description

-#### The JcodReactParser require these props :
+#### The JcodReactParser require these props:

--   `components` : an object containing a list of available React Component.
+-   `components`: an object containing a list of available React Component.
 The components of this list could be use in the JCOD object.

-    Here a sample of available components :
+    Here a sample of available components:

     ```JavaScript
     import AnyComponent from 'anyFolder'
     import { LittleComponent, OtherComponent } from './myTemplatesComponentsFolder'
-    // Or so simply - In this sample `myComponents` could be use directly as value of `components` props : import * as myComponents from './anyOtherFolder'
+    // Or so simply - In this sample `myComponents` could be use directly as value of `components` props: import * as myComponents from './anyOtherFolder'

     const availableComponents = {